Skip to main content

 • Category 4 – Governance : Business business.

-The ESRS basically includes the following topics:
+The ESRS basically covers the following topics:

 Sustainability policy